 From early 1942, Australian, American and British personnel worked together in Central Bureau, Melbourne, attached to General MacArthur’s headquarters, while the joint Australian-American Fleet Radio Unit Melbourne (FRUMEL) supported the US Navy’s 7th Fleet.
 Late in 1942, Central Bureau moved to Brisbane, following MacArthur’s headquarters, and elements of the bureau deployed with him to the Philippines later in the war.

-After the war, as the wartime signals intelligence units were wound down, government approval for a new peacetime signals intelligence organisation was given on 23 July 1946.
-The new Defence Signals Bureau opened at Albert Park Barracks, Melbourne, on 12 November 1947.
+After the war, as the wartime signals intelligence units were wound down, government approval-in-principle for a new peacetime signals intelligence organisation was given on 23 July 1946.
+The new Defence Signals Bureau was established in Melbourne on 1 April 1947.
 Its role was to exploit foreign communications and be responsible for communications security in the armed services and government departments.

 The bureau was renamed Defence Signals Branch in October 1949, a title it retained until January 1964, when it became the Defence Signals Division.